cjbackman/cjbackman.com/content/on/a-system-of-learning.md

 ## Outflow: Extracting value

-The approach I have described in this article yields two continuously expanding, curated datasets of knowledge, the flashcards and the wiki.
-I use these in a couple of different ways.
+The approach I have described in this article yields two continuously expanding, curated datasets of knowledge, flashcards and a wiki.
+I use these in a couple of ways.

-For my flashcards, I have established a routine of doing a daily quiz of 15 cards.
-It only takes a couple of minutes out of my day and I find it does wonders for my ability to retain my learnings.
+For the flashcards, I have established a routine of doing a daily quiz of 15 cards.
+It only takes a couple of minutes out of my day and I find it does wonders for retaining learnings.

-To leverage my wiki, I usually look for topics at work that I want to tackle and that I have collected details about.
+To leverage the wiki, I usually look for topics at work I want to tackle that overlap with what I have collected data about.
 As the wiki continuously grows with information I have reviewed and find valuable, it offers a great starting point whenever I need to address an issue.
-Additionally, as I collect information and notes on a particular matter over time, it eventually turns into a blog post, like [this one on mutation testing](./mutation-testing.md)
+Additionally, as I collect information and notes on a particular matter over time, it eventually turns into a blog post, like [this one on mutation testing](./mutation-testing.md).

-That is it.
+That is it, folks.
 My system of learning.
 A low-effort approach to gain tons of insights and joy.